dengking/programming-language/docs/C-family-language/C++/Language-reference/Basic-concept/Type-system/Type-conversion/Type-conversion.md

 ```

 Here, the value of `a` is promoted(提升) from `short` to `int` without the need of any **explicit operator**.
 This is known as a **standard conversion**.
-Standard conversions affect fundamental data types, and allow the conversions between numerical types (short to int, int to float, double to int...), to or from bool, and some pointer conversions.
+Standard conversions affect fundamental data types, and allow the conversions between numerical types (short to int, int to float, double to int...), to or from `bool`, and some pointer conversions.

 总结：**standard conversion**是**implicit conversion**，但是**implicit conversion**不一定是**standard conversion**